-Nurses are an integral part of modern healthcare; there are fewer professions more necessary or more respected.
-At Sydney Nursing School, we prepare our graduates for the changing needs of healthcare and the increasing demand* for nurses in Australia.
+Nurses are an integral part of contemporary healthcare; there are fewer professions more necessary or more respected.
+The pre-registration courses at Sydney Nursing School prepare graduates to enter the healthcare system and advance to become leaders in their field.

 Considering a career in nursing?
 Here are six reasons why you should study with us:

-You will learn from nurses and academics who are leaders in the nursing field.
-We are consistently ranked as one of the top nursing schools in the country and the world.
-Our graduates are highly employable, which is why we are ranked #1 in Australia and #4 in the world for graduate employability.
+In keeping with our high quality course offering, our students will learn from nurses and academics who are leaders in their field.
+We are consistently ranked as one of the top nursing schools in the country and the world and our research in the field recieves the highest possible Australian ranking (ERA 5).
+Our graduates are also highly employable, which is why we are ranked #1 in Australia and #4 in the world for graduate employability.

 Once you become a registered nurse, you can specialise in a range of areas such as:

-There is also the option of working in international aid, health policy, as clinical nurse consultants and specialists.
-You can also move into research or academics, government or even management positions in the health sector to expand your career.
+There are also options to work in international aid, health policy, or as a clinical nurse consultant or specialist.
+You can also move into research or academia, government and management positions in the health sector to expand your career.

-We offer a range of postgraduate programs to registered nurses who wish to become nurse specialists.
+We offer a range of postgraduate programs to registered nurses who choose to specialise in an area of nursing practice.
 Our postgraduate specialty programs are offered at master’s, graduate diploma and graduate certificate levels and offer you the opportunity to not only progress your career, but also make a tangible difference in the lives of Australians.